Akuli/jou/doc/tutorial.md

 This is one example of **UB (Undefined Behavior)** in Jou.
 In general, UB is a Bad Thing, because code that contains UB can behave unpredictably.
+You need to know about UB,
+because **the Jou compiler does not always warn you when you're about to do UB.**
 See [UB documentation](ub.md) for more info.